dommmy200/wdd130-projects/README.md

 # dommmy200.github.io
-software dev and web design
+software development and web design at BYU-I.